Apam Napat

 Apam Napat is a deity in the Indo-Iranian pantheon associated with water.
 His names in the Vedas, Apā́ṁ Nápāt, and in Zoroastrianism, Apąm Napāt, mean "child of the waters" in Sanskrit and Avestan respectively.
 Napāt ("grandson", "progeny") is cognate with Latin nepos and English nephew.
 (Note: Georges Dumézil and others have suggested an alternative origin for the name, which ties it etymologically to other Indo-European deities such as Etruscan Nethuns, Celtic Nechtan and Roman Neptune (see etymology of Neptune).)
 In the Rig Veda, he is described as the creator of all things.
 It is considered to originate from the Proto-Indo-European Hepom Nepōts.

 In the Vedas it is often apparent that Apām Napāt is being used as a title, not a proper name.
 This is most commonly applied to Agni, god of fire, and occasionally to Savitr, god of the sun.
 A correspondence has also been posited by Boyce between both the Vedic and Avestic traditions of Apam Napat, and Varuna, who is also addressed as "Child of the Waters", and is considered a god of the sea.
 In the Iranian tradition, he is also called Burz ("high one," برز) and is a yazad.

 Role

-As a member of the Iranian ahuric triad, along with Ahura Mazda and Mithra, Apąm Napāt – also named Ahura Berezaiti – is an exalted figure.
+As a member of the Iranian ahuric triad, along with Ahura Mazda and Mithra, Apąm Napāt – also named Ahura Berezant or Ahura Berezaiti – is an exalted figure.

 In Yasht 19 of the Zoroastrian Avesta Apąm Napāt appears as the creator of mankind.
 However, since in Zoroastrianism Ahura Mazdā is venerated as supreme creator, this function of Apąm Napāt has become reduced.
 This is one reason Apąm Napāt is no longer widely worshipped, though he is still honoured daily through the Zoroastrian liturgies.
 The creator-god status is also seen in a hymn in honour of the Vedic Apām Napāt.

 Alongside Mithra, Apąm Napāt maintains order in society, as well as Khvarenah, by which legitimate rule is maintained among the Iranian peoples.
 It is his duty to distribute water from the sea to all regions.